dividedbyzeroco/wander-cli/readme.md

 + unique(`columnName`: string, `alias`?: string)
     - Create a unique index on the table

+You can also specify specific options for creation.

++ nullable(`isNullable`?: boolean)
+    - Determine whether the field should be nullable or not nullable
++ increments()
+    - State that the field should auto-increment

 ## Key Actions

 In addition, when using the `alter` option, the above methods have specific actions that need to be defined in order to let `wander` know how the columns are going to be changed.